top of page

 Highlights:

 1. Benefits.
 Although better research is needed in Sjogren's, many of the benefits of taking HCQ are similar.
-See this blog post, HCQ II, for what we we know about its use in Sjogren's.
+See HCQ II, WHY TREAT SJOGREN'S? for what we know about its use in Sjogren's.

 2. Practical tips about dosage and when to take the pills.